polimi-ispl/POLIPHONE/README.md

 # POLIPHONE: A Dataset for Smartphone Model Identification from Audio Recordings

-Welcome to the GitHub repository for the paper *"POLIPHONE: A Dataset for Smartphone Model Identification from Audio Recordings."*
+This repository contains the implementation accompanying the paper *"POLIPHONE: A Dataset for Smartphone Model Identification from Audio Recordings."*
+The toolkit enables impulse response analysis for smartphone audio characterization.

-## Current Status ⚠️🚧
+## Overview

-This repository is currently under construction.
-The code will be released soon.
-Stay tuned for updates!
+The repository provides MATLAB and Python implementations for:

+- **Sweep Signal Generation**: Tools for creating and inverting logarithmic sine sweeps used for excitation
+- **Impulse Response Extraction**: Methods to estimate linear and non-linear impulse responses from recorded sweeps
+- **Audio Characterization**: Algorithms for reverberation time estimation and device fingerprinting
+- **Analysis Utilities**: Signal processing pipelines for comparing recorded signals with reference audio

+The MATLAB implementation focuses on core signal processing routines, while the Python version includes additional analysis tools for practical device evaluation.

+## Usage - Basic Workflow

+1. Generate excitation signals (sweeps or noise)
+2. Record device responses to these signals
+3. Extract impulse responses
+4. Analyze device characteristics (T60, non-linearities, etc.)

 ## Citation